 Individuals.
 During crisis events and disasters many individuals perform acts of inspiration and courage.
 The CERT should actively query supervisors and cadet leaders to identify those deserving of special recognition.
 Recognition of buildings and grounds employees, faculty members, and cadets builds morale within the campus community, and significantly meritorious acts often serve as positive news stories in otherwise bad news events.
-Recommendations for acknowledgments should be included in the after-action report prepared by the Office of the Commandant.
-Once approved by the President, the Public Information Officer is responsible for appropriate dissemination to media and posting in school publications.
+Recommendations for acknowledgments should be included in the afteraction report prepared by the Office of the Commandant.
+Once approved by the President, the Director of Public Affairs is responsible for appropriate dissemination to media and posting in school publications.